Web support for Flutter in version

 clients.

-This SDK supports different storage modes of the SQLite database with varying levels of performance and compatibility:
+This SDK supports different storage modes of the SQLite database with varying levels of performance and compatibility:- IndexedDB: Highly compatible with different browsers, but performance is slow.

 Cross-Origin-Opener-Policy